kmayerb/tcrdist2/docs/CompleteExample.rst

 .. tip::
   The underlying data structures used to make these plots can be accessed in motif_list.
-For example `StoreIOMotif_instance.entropy` contains the position wise matrices.
+For example, `StoreIOMotif_instance.entropy` contains the position-wise matrices.
 See :py:class:`tcrdist.storage.StoreIOMotif` and See :py:class:`tcrdist.storage.StoreIOEntropy` for more details.

 .. code-block:: python